vincentjorgensen/yaml_to_json/README.md

 Two implementations are included: Ruby and Python.

-The advantage of writing CloudFormation templates in YAML over JSON is that YAML allows the programmer to comment their code.
+The advantage of writing CloudFormation templates in YAML over JSON is that YAML allows for comments.
 Also, in my option, YAML is far for readable than JSON.
 Since CloudFormation requires JSON, it's convenient to develop to YAML and then convert to JSON right before uploading.

+If you would like to contribute another language, please fork and open a PR.

 ## Example:
-`yaml_to_json.py cf.yaml > cf.cftemplate`
+`yaml_to_json.py < cf.yaml > cf.cftemplate`

 `aws cloudformation create --template-body file://cf.cftemplate`